Juan Carlos Zaldívar

 Juan Carlos Zaldívar is a filmmaker and video artist who was born in Cuba.
 Zaldivar has lived in the United States of America since 1980 with directing credits including "90 Miles", which aired nationally on PBS/"P.O.V.", and was featured in the book Mining the Home Movie: Excavations in Histories and Memories.

-Zaldivar also co-directed "Soldiers Pay" with Tricia Regan and "David O. Russell" as well as several award-winning short films.
-Zaldivar has taught as an adjunct faculty member at New York University and Miami International University of Art & Design.
+Zaldivar also co-directed "Soldiers Pay" with Tricia Regan and "David O. Russell" as well as several award-winning short films, including the trailers for the "Sundance International Film Festival".
+Zaldivar has taught as an adjunct faculty member at New York University, Miami International University of Art & Design, The New York Film Academy, Miami Dade College, and is a Professor at State University of New York at Buffalo.

 Zaldivar completed both his BFA and a Masters of Fine Arts at New York University's Tisch School of the Arts, and also taught as adjunct faculty there.